AutoJoin: Efficient Adversarial Training against Gradient-Free Perturbations for Robust Maneuvering via Denoising Autoencoder and Joint Learning: Experiments and Results

 \subsection{Experiment Setup}

-We compare \model{} to five other approaches:~\citet{shen2021gradient} (referred to as Shen hereafter), AugMix~\citep{hendrycks2019augmix}, MaxUp~\citep{gong2021maxup}, AdvBN~\citep{shu2020prepare}, and AugMax~\citep{wang2021augmax}.
-We test on two backbones, the Nvidia model~\citep{bojarski2016end} and ResNet-50~\citep{he2016deep}.
-The breakdown of the two backbones, training parameters, and computing platforms are detailed in Appendix~\ref{app:exp}.
-We use four driving datasets in our experiments: Honda~\citep{ramanishka2018toward}, Waymo~\citep{sun2020scalability}, A2D2~\citep{geyer2020a2d2}, and SullyChen~\citep{chen2017sully}.
-They have been widely adopted for developing machine learning models for driving-related tasks~\citep{xu2019temporal,shi2020pv,yi2021complete,shen2021gradient}.
-Based on these four datasets, we generate test datasets that contain more than 5M images in six categories.
-Four of them are gradient-free, named Clean, Single, Combined, Unseen, and are produced according to Shen to ensure fair comparisons.
-The other two, FGSM and PGD, are gradient-based.
-The details of these datasets can be found in Appendix~\ref{app:exp}.
-We evaluate our approach using mean accuracy (MA) and mean absolute error (MAE), whose definitions can also be found in Appendix~\ref{app:exp}.
+We compare \model{} to five other approaches: Shen et al.~\cite{shen2021gradient} (referred to as Shen hereafter), AugMix~\cite{hendrycks2019augmix}, MaxUp~\cite{gong2021maxup}, AdvBN~\cite{shu2020prepare}, and AugMax~\cite{wang2021augmax}.
+We also compare to a Standard model, one trained using only clean images, and a Standard model trained with the \textbf{F}ull \textbf{S}et of 15 perturbations and \textbf{R}andom \textbf{I}ntensities discussed in Sec.~\ref{sec:perturbation}.
+We test on two backbones, the Nvidia model~\cite{bojarski2016end} and ResNet-50~\cite{he2016deep}.
+The breakdown of the two backbones is detailed in Appendix~\ref{app:exp}.
+We use four driving datasets in our experiments: Honda~\cite{ramanishka2018toward}, Waymo~\cite{sun2020scalability}, A2D2~\cite{geyer2020a2d2}, and SullyChen~\cite{chen2017sully}.
+They have been widely adopted for developing machine learning models for driving-related tasks~\cite{xu2019temporal,shi2020pv,yi2021complete,shen2021gradient}.
+Based on these four datasets, we generate test datasets according to Shen to ensure fair comparisons.
+The test datasets contain more than 5M images in four categories: Clean, Single, Combined, and Unseen.
+Combined contains images each with several single perturbations overlaid and Unseen contains unobserved images with perturbations extracted from the ImageNet-C dataset~\cite{hendrycks2019benchmarking}.
+Sample images for each category are given in Fig.~\ref{fig:sample_test2}.
+The details of these datasets and more sample images are given in Appendix~\ref{app:exp}.

+We evaluate our approach using mean accuracy (MA) and mean absolute error (MAE).
+MA is defined as

+where $n$ denotes the number of test cases, $\mathcal{T} =$ \{1.5, 3.0, 7.5, 15.0, 30.0, 75.0\}, and $a_{p}$ and $a_{t}$ are the predicted angle and true angle, respectively.
+Note that we do not use the AMAI/MMAI metrics, which are derived from MA scores, from Shen since AMAI/MMAI only show performance improvement while the actual MA scores are more comprehensive.
+All experiments are conducted using Intel Core i7-11700k CPU with 32G RAM and Nvidia RTX 3080 GPU.
+We use the Adam optimizer~\cite{kingma2014adam}, batch size 124, and learning rate $10^{-4}$ for training.
+All models are trained for 500 epochs.